 Findings Response I-C-002 Immediate Release of Offenders There is a means for the immediate release of inmates from locked areas in case of emergency and there are provisions for a backup system.
 The facility has exits that are properly positioned, are clear from obstruction, and are distinctly and permanently marked to ensure the timely evacuation of offenders and staff in the event of fire or other emergency.
-Visual Inspection: facility records/logs Compliant I-C-003 Fire Safety/Code Conformance (MANDATORY) Compliant- Fire Marshall inspection on file dated 5/27/2022.
+Compliant.
+Facility exits properly positioned to ensure timely release of offenders.
+Visual Inspection: facility records/logs I-C-003 Fire Safety/Code Conformance (MANDATORY) The facility complies with the requirements of the state fire marshal.
+There is a specific plan for addressing deficiencies, if any, that is approved by the State Fire Marshal.
+The State Fire Marshal approves any variances, exceptions, or equivalencies.
+Visual Inspection: documentation of fire alarm and detection system maintenance and testing, plans for addressing deficiencies Compliant.
+Annual Inspection was conducted by FM.
+Invoice on file of CenturyLink at the facility checking alarm system on 3/14/22.
 I-C-004 Facility Furnishings Facility furnishings meet fire-safety-performance requirements.
 Visual Inspection: Specifications for all furnishings.
-Compliant I-C-005 Flammable, Caustic and Toxic Materials Written policy, procedure and practice govern the control and use of all flammable, toxic and caustic materials.
+Compliant.
+Specification for fire safety performance furnishing on file.
+I-C-005 Flammable, Caustic and Toxic Materials Written policy, procedure and practice govern the control and use of all flammable, toxic and caustic materials.
 Visual Inspection: Staff training records, offender training records, internal inspection reports.
 Documentation of incidents that involved FTC materials.
 Inventories.
-Compliant I-C-006 Operational Capacity The number of offenders present does not exceed the operational capacity as determined by the state fire marshal and state health officer.
+Compliant.
+Inventories for flammable, caustic, and toxic materials is on file to reflect accurate inventories and check-out systems in place.
+I-C-006 Operational Capacity The number of offenders present does not exceed the operational capacity as determined by the state fire marshal and state health officer.
 The state fire marshal will determine a capacity primarily based upon exiting capabilities.
 The state health officer will determine a capacity based upon the ratio of plumbing fixtures to offenders and square footage.
 The operational capacity will be the lower of these two figures.
-Visual Inspection: facility count sheets Compliant- The facility has documentation on file for facility counts.
+Visual Inspection: facility count sheets Non-Compliant.
+The operational capacity of facility is 548 with 682 offenders at facility on day of inspection.